-The specific hazards attributable to prostaglandins per se relate mainly to their effects on the gastrointestinal tract, predominantly nausea, vomiting and diarrhea.
-ASLALAT The small number of placebo-controlled trials of prostaglandins for induction of labour provides little evidence of these effects.
-Important additional evidence, however, is available from the larger number of trials in which prostaglandins have been compared with oxytocin for the induction of labour.
-ISLALAT These effects are minimal when the drugs are administered endo-cervically or extra-amniotically, and maximal when routes of administration (intravenous, oral, and vaginal) are used that lead to high levels of these drugs in either the blood or the gastrointestinal tract.
+The specific hazards attributable to prostaglandins per se relate mainly to their effects on the gastrointestinal tract, predominantly nausea, vomiting and diarrhea.MC33437 The small number of placebo-controlled trials of prostaglandins for induction of labour provides little evidence of these effects.MC3137 Important additional evidence, however, is available from the larger number of trials in which prostaglandins have been compared with oxytocin for the induction of labour.IS2378/1/1K147 These effects are minimal when the drugs are administered endo-cervically or extra-amniotically, and maximal when routes of administration (intravenous, oral, and vaginal) are used that lead to high levels of these drugs in either the blood or the gastrointestinal tract.

-Pyrexia also results from a direct effect of prostaglandins on thermo-regulating centres in the brain. ^{18,15,40,59} This is particularly a problem of prostaglandin E2 administration and may give rise to concern that intrauterine infection has supervened.
+Pyrexia also results from a direct effect of prostaglandins on thermo-regulating centres in the brain.36,75,84,99 This is particularly a problem of prostaglandin E2 administration and may give rise to concern that intrauterine infection has supervened.
 This concern may be further fuelled by a rise in the leukocyte count, which can also be stimulated by prostaglandin administration.
 If the membranes are intact and labour has been of relatively short duration however, pyrexia is almost always due to an effect of prostaglandin E2 rather than to incipient uterine infection.

 Important though it is to consider the specific hazards of prostaglandins, it should not be forgotten that they pale into insignificance when considered against the far more worrying complication of uterine hypertonicity and/or polysystole.
-29,34.60 In a small number of patients, equal doses of prostaglandins may have a more potent effect on uterine activity than that in the general population.
+In a small number of patients, equal doses of prostaglandins may have a more potent effect on uterine activity than that in the general population.
 In these patients excessive uterine contraction may lead to fetal hypoxemia with subsequent possible fetal hypoxic brain damage and/or death.

-23 effectiveness (in particular with that of Prepidil), investigators have been evaluating other prostaglandins with regard to their effectiveness and safety in the induction of labour.
-To no of these prostaglandins is misoprostol which is a prostaglandin E1 analogue, produced by Searle in its proprietary form as Cytotec.
-He is used primarily for prophylaxis against non-steroidal anti-inflammatory induced upper gastrointestinal complications.
-He is a prostaglandin in 1993, Sanchez-Ramoz.
-He is demonstrated the effectiveness of misoprostol in a randomized trial versus oxytocin for the induction of labour at term.
+Due to the high costs of these preparations and occasional dissatisfaction with their effectiveness (in particular with that of Prepidil), investigators have been evaluating other prostaglandins with regard to their effectiveness and safety in the induction of labour.
+One of these prostaglandins is misoprostol which is a prostaglandin E1 analogue, produced by Searle in its proprietary form as Cytotec\,144 It is used primarily for prophylaxis against non-steroidal antiinflammatory induced upper gastrointestinal complications(MSSGLIBLIX)44 In 1993, Sanchez-Ramoz demonstrated the effectiveness of misoprostol in a randomized trial versus oxytocin for the induction of labour at term.
 Since that time, there have been many publications evaluating the use of misoprostol both for induction of labour at term and also for termination of pregnancy.
 (See section 1.6).